Communication Studies Major, B.A.

 Core Requirements

-A minimum of 10 COMM courses, except for those students pursuing the new media option in the media and technology studies and production concentration described below
+A minimum of 10 COMM courses, except for those students pursuing the new media option described below.

 Total Hours30